Policies

 Copyright

-Authors transfer copyright of the article to the publisher UNIR and agree that the article will be distributed under the terms of the Creative Commons Attribution 3.0 unported License, which permits to make digital or hard copies of the work, share, link, distribute, remix, transform, and build upon the work, giving the appropriate credit to the Authors and IJIMAI, providing a link to the license and indicating if changes were made.
+Authors transfer copyright of the article to the publisher UNIR and agree that the article will be distributed under the terms of the Creative Commons Attribution 3.0 unported License, which permits at any time to make digital or hard copies of the work, share, link, distribute, remix, transform, and build upon the work, giving the appropriate credit to the Authors and IJIMAI, providing a link to the license and indicating if changes were made.

 Open Access Policy